Benji021/holbertonschool-web_react/TypeScript/task_1/js/README.md

     * printTeacherFunction describes the type of function : in this case two parameters string and return string.

     * Function charAt(0) : takes the first letter of the first name.

+Task 04 : Writing a class.
+    * Interface StudentConstructor : to describe the class constructor.

+    * Interface StudentClassInterface : to describe the class's methods.

+    * StudentClass : class implementing this interface.